Our History

 In 2016 we expanded our restoration impact by contracting a Community Conservation Co-ordinator, funded by the Waikato Regional Council.
 This role enabled us to engage with residents of properties neighbouring Hammond Park to advise and assist them to restore their own properties with native planting

 In 2017 the society was consulted about routing the Te Awa River Ride through Hammond Park.
 We were able to point out the environmental damage that would be caused by widening the narrow boardwalk to convert it into a path that would be suitable as a major cycle route.
 However, its narrowness also makes it too dangerous for cyclists and pedestrians to share.
-The boardwalk will therefore be a walking-only section and cyclists will either have to dismount for a few minutes of walking or take an on-road alternative.
+As a result, the boardwalk is a walking-only section and cyclists will have the choice of dismounting for a few minutes or take an on-road alternative.

 In 2017 we also launched Pest-Free Riverlea with the help of a Kiwibank grant as part of the wider Predator-Free new Zealand movement.